 Regional Director, Gift Planning/Gift Planning Officer

-Planned Parenthood Federation of America (PPFA) is the nation’s leading women’s health care provider, educator, and advocate, serving women, men, teens and families.
-For over 100 years, PPFA has done more than any other organization in the United States to improve women’s health and safety, prevent unintended pregnancies, and advance the right and ability of individuals and families to make informed and responsible health care decisions.
+Planned Parenthood Federation of America (PPFA) is the national umbrella organization for the nation’s leading network of women’s health care providers, educators, and advocates, serving women, men, teens and families.
+Planned Parenthood Action Fund is the advocacy and political arm of PPFA.
+For over 100 years, Planned Parenthood has done more than any other organization in the United States to improve women’s health and safety, prevent unintended pregnancies, and advance the right and ability of individuals and families to make informed and responsible health care decisions.

 Reporting to the Director of Gift Planning in New York and working with a team of gift planning colleagues, develops long term support for PPFA and its affiliates from donors and prospects in a portfolio of approximately 650 individuals in a region of the United States to be assigned.
 Works with individuals and couples at different stages of the Estate Planning Cycle.